camunda-community-hub/zeebe-test-container/README.md

    to open a draft PR.
 1. If you think you finished the issue please prepare the branch for reviewing.
 In general the commits should be squashed into meaningful commits with a helpful message.
-This means cleanup/fix etc commits should be squashed into the related commit.
+This means cleanup/fix etc. commits should be squashed into the related commit.
 1. Finally, be sure to check on the CI results and fix any reported errors.

 ## Commit Message Guidelines